MohamedMohsen01/SQL-Projects/Walmart_Sales_Analysis_SQL/README.md

-## Writing SQL scripts to address various questions from the provided list.
+## Writing SQL scripts to show data preperation and to address various questions from the provided list.

 #### 1. Let's ensure the data is usable for analysis by validating and adding necessary constraints.